-In order to ensure that your work at home position is successful, you’ll need to make sure you keep channels of communication as open as possible.
+To ensure that your work-at-home position is successful, you’ll need to make sure you keep channels of communication as open as possible.
 One of the dangers that many managers face with work-at-home or telecommuting employees is ensuring that they’re actually working.
 If the employee fails to respond or leaves an email unanswered for too long, then this can signal warning signs in their heads.
 Therefore, make sure you stay as responsive as possible, and send them constant updates on your progress and projects.
-With enough time you can build up enough trust, allowing you to maintain an autonomous position.
+With enough time, you can build up enough trust, allowing you to maintain an autonomous position.

 You Get Easily Distracted

 While at the workplace, do you often stare out the window or get caught up in conversations?
 Working at home may prove to be a more challenging experience for you.
-With phone calls, errands, family responsibilities and so on, it can be difficult to completely stay on task.
+With phone calls, errands, family responsibilities, and so on, it can be difficult to stay on task completely.
 And if you’re working exclusively online, then the distractions on the Internet can further sap your productivity.
 Without the guidance of coworkers and managers around you, you may end the day, wondering where the time went.

 You’re a People Person